urbit/docs/docs/about/glossary.md

 ###### `twig`: a Hoon expression

-A `twig` is the name for any Hoon expression, and for the AST node representing the expression as compiled to Nock formula *(TODO: seems to be used interchangeably in the docs)*.
+A `twig` is the name for any Hoon expression, and for the AST node representing the expression as compiled to a Nock formula *(TODO: seems to be used interchangeably in the docs)*.
 It is a `book` with the form `{stem bulb}`.

 - `book`: a tagged-union
 - `page`: an item in a `book`